Staffwerke/vm-babysitter/README.md

 This code is intended to work with any GNU/Linux Operating System that has Libvirt, QEMU/KVM, Docker, and little more; however it's necessary to make notice that has been 'field tested' almost exclusively on Unraid OS -which is one the main reason for running inside a container- and some punctual features (Outside container notifications and detection of potential server crash scenarios) only work on Unraid at this moment.
 We consider it *stable* for its use on Unraid, and *beta* for other Linux Distributions  until it has been tested (and optimized) by other users.
 Said this, collaborators interested into test and improve this tool for other OSes are welcomed.

-## Main Features:
+## Features:

 - Manages a list of *non-transient* domains defined in QEMU to be backed up regularly via internal cron task
 - Checks backup chains integrity of all listed domains, being able to detect inconsistencies and proceed accordingly (e.g. fixing, discarding, creating new ones, etc.)
 - Configurable backup rotation and retention policy
 - Ability to create local or remote mirrors and keep them updated with Rsync right after backup schedule or at configurable one, with independent retention policy
 - All main tasks (backup, sync, rotation/retention) can be performed manually by the user from inside the container
-- Pseudo-interactive tools for domain replication (to local and remote endpoints) and recovery from backups on the same host
+- Pseudo-interactive tools for domain replication (to local and remote endpoints) and recovery from backups on the local host
 - Notifies about backup chain and Rsync start and end of activities, as also when user intervention is required and about errors (Unraid feature)
 - Assumes a different behavior when detects the server has been started recently, assuming the possibility of a previous crash, and therefore a more strict check of backup chains (Unraid feature)

 ## Requirements

-### On the Host:
+### On the Main Host:

-- Docker Engine on the host server.
-See [Docker Documentation](https://docs.docker.com/get-docker/) for further instructions
+- GNU/Linux
+- Bash
 - Libvirt >=7.6.0
-- Bash and SSH server configured to be accessed via public keys (also required for any remote host intended to serve as backup mirror, or target for domain replication)
-- On Unraid OS case, this must be >= v6.10.0.
-Read the [notes](Unraid Notes) for more details.
+- Docker Engine

+*It's fully compatible with Unraid OS starting from version v6.10.0*

 ### On Guest Domains:

 - Qemu Guest Agent installed and running.
 For *NIX guests, use the latest available version according the distro.
 For Windows guests, install latest [VirtIO drivers](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/)

 ## Environment variables: